spacefreak86/pyquarantine-milter/README.md

   * **{EMAIL_QUARANTINE_ID}**
     Quarantine-ID of the original e-mail if available, empty otherwise.
   * **{EMAIL_HTML_TEXT}**
     Sanitized version of the e-mail text part of the original e-mail.
 Only harmless HTML tags and attributes are included.
-Images are replaced with the image set by notification_email_replacement_img option.
+Images are optionally stripped or replaced with the image set by notification_email_replacement_img option.

   Some template variables are only available if the regex of the matching quarantine contains subgroups or named subgroups (python syntax).
 This is useful to include information (e.g. virus names, spam points, ...) of the matching header within the notification.
   The following dynamic template variables are available: